codluffy/Py-Music-Player/README.md

 ## Description:
 - This project is fully written in python.
-- This project is fully written in python.

 ## Conclusion:
 - I hope you may enjoy this music player app.